Paranoid Android: Reception

-Packaging
+Artwork

 Stanley Donwood worked with Yorke to design the artwork for most of the "Paranoid Android" releases, although both the images and design were ultimately credited to "dumb computers".
 The cover illustration accompanying the single depicts a hand-drawn dome that contains the phrase "God loves his children, yeah!", the last line of the song, written above on the uppermost plane.
 Images from the OK Computer artwork reappear, including a pig and two human figures shaking hands.
-Writer Tim Footman suggested that these images are borrowed from Pink Floyd, respectively corresponding to the Pink Floyd pigs and Wish You Were Here cover.
-The cover of the CD2 single is tinted differently from the CD1 single.
-The UK vinyl release did not include the dome artwork found on the CD singles, but feature images taken from the OK Computer release across the top banner area, along with the phrase "against demons".
+Writer Tim Footman suggested that these images are borrowed from Pink Floyd, respectively corresponding to the Animals and Wish You Were Here cover.

 The two versions of the single have different messages on the reverse.
 Both the CD1 and Japanese releases state:

 Written on the back of the CD2 single is:

+Release

+While Colin Greenwood said the song was "hardly the radio-friendly, breakthrough, buzz bin unit shifter [radio stations] have been expecting", Capitol supported Radiohead's choice for "Paranoid Android" as the lead single from OK Computer.
+Radiohead chose it to prepare listeners for the musical direction of the album.

+"Paranoid Android" was premiered on the BBC Radio 1 programme The Evening Session in April 1997, nearly a month before its release as a single.
+It was released on 26 May 1997.
+Despite an initial lack of radio play, "Paranoid Android" charted at number three on the UK Singles Chart, giving Radiohead their highest singles chart position.
+As the song's popularity grew, Radio 1 played it up to 12 times a day.
+Yorke described its appearance on Radio 1 as one of his proudest moments of the OK Computer era.
+It also spent two weeks on Australia's ARIA Singles Chart, where it reached number 29.